Chris Bombardier, MSGH

 Chris Bombardier is executive director of Save One Life, an international nonprofit that provides direct financial aid to patients with hemophilia in developing countries.
 Chris was a board member of Save One Life from 2012 to 2019.
 During that time, Chris was actively involved on the program and scholarship committees.
 A mountaineer, Chris became the first person with hemophilia to successfully climb the Seven Summits and dedicated his climbs to raising funds for Save One Life.
 He eventually raised over $100,000 and helped 75 children receive sponsorships.

-Professionally, Chris began his career as a Professional Research Assistant with the University of Colorado Hemophilia and Thrombosis Center after graduating from Doane College with a Bachelor's Degree in Biology.
-He soon transitioned into work with GutMonkey, an experienced-based education company that works with individuals with chronic medical conditions.
-Through his experiences traveling around the world for the Seven Summits and his work with Save One Life, Chris discovered his passion for global health work and returned to school.
-He is currently earning his Master's in Global Health Degree from Northwestern University and is expecting to graduate in the the fall of 2019.
-This has lead to an opportunity to use his education and life experiences in leading the team at Save One Life.
+Chris began his career as a professional research assistant with the University of Colorado Hemophilia and Thrombosis Center after graduating from Doane College with a bachelor's degree in biology.
+He later worked with GutMonkey, an experienced-based education company that works with people with chronic medical conditions.
+Through his travels around the world for the Seven Summits, and his work with Save One Life, Chris discovered his passion for global health work and returned to school.
+He recently earned his master's in global health from Northwestern University in 2020.